cht-holly/ai-workshop/steps/step-03-project-setup.md

 Copy this prompt into your AI agent:

 ```
-Set up the project environment for our stock dashboard.
+Set up the dashboard project structure inside the app/ folder.

+Context:
+- I'm working in a workshop repository with an app/ folder for development
+- All dashboard files should be created inside the app/ directory
+- The app/ folder already exists and is ready for development

 Required Dependencies:
 - dash (for web framework)